BalajiM5710/ScrapeGraphAI-ProductPriceFinder/README.md

 2. **Scraping Logic**:
    - **Amazon Scraper**: Scrapes product prices, details, and links for Amazon.
 It uses **Selenium** and **BeautifulSoup** to parse HTML pages.
 The product is searched based on the product name and specification.
    - **Croma Scraper**: Similar to the Amazon scraper but specific to the Croma website.
-   - **Flipkart Scraper**: Uses the same principles to extract product information from Flipkart.

 3. **CSV Input**:
    Users can upload a CSV file that contains product names and their specifications (e.g., “iPhone 15, 128GB”).
 Each product is then processed, and the relevant data is fetched from each eCommerce site.
 The results are shown in a neat table format.